pyreiz/ctrl-stg4000/readme.md

 ### STG4000

 This package wraps the C# dll ```McsUsbNet.dll``` for remote control of the multichannelsystem STG4002/4/8 in Python 3.
-The dll can be acquired from multichannelsystems directly at https://www.multichannelsystems.com/software/mcsusbnetdll
+The dll can be acquired from multichannelsystems directly at https://www.multichannelsystems.com/software/mcsusbnetdll or installed by script, i.e. by running ```python post_setup.py```.

 The dll allows to set stimulation settings in stream or download mode.
 Currently, this package only supports download mode.